-The major professor and advisory committee will verify that you have met the department's program of study course requirements prior to graduation.
-This can occur at any time but must be

-After you obtain the signatures of your major professor and the Graduate Coordinator, the form is to be submitted to the Graduate Program Assistant.
+- The major professor and advisory committee will verify that you have met the department's program of study course requirements prior to graduation.
+This can occur at any time but must be completed prior to advancement to candidacy for a PhD student. - Once this has been verified, submit the signed Final Program of Study along with a copy of your unofficial transcript to the Graduate Coordinator.
+The Graduate Coordinator's signature on the candidacy form verifies that all program of study requirements have been met. - After you obtain the signatures of your major professor and the Graduate Coordinator, the form is to be submitted to the Graduate Program Assistant.
 The Graduate Program Assistant will file forms, as appropriate, with the Graduate School.